abemscac/pies-doc/docs/react/reactive-values.md

 ## What Does Render Mean?

-In React, "render" means to **run the code in your component from top to bottom, and transform the output JSX elements into a DOM node**.
+In React, "render" means to **run the code in your component from top to bottom, and transform JSX elements into DOM nodes**.
 Any subsequent render after the very first render is called **re-render**.

 ## Examples